Manviel/BlueberryMuffin/README.md

 DbSet - represents a collection of all entities of a given type in your database.
 It acts as an in-memory representation of a database table, allowing you to perform CRUD operations on the data.

+ICollection - provides basic functionality for working with collections, but doesn't guarantee any specific ordering or indexing of elements.

+IList - Designed for collections where elements have a specific order and can be accessed by their position (index).

+HashSet - powerful and efficient collection for storing unique elements when order is not important and fast lookups are required.

 ### Resources

+> `virtual` enables polymorphism through method overriding.

 - [JwtRegisteredClaimNames](https://learn.microsoft.com/en-us/dotnet/api/system.identitymodel.tokens.jwt.jwtregisteredclaimnames?view=msal-web-dotnet-latest)